Type combinations to design books.

 Open Type Font (OTF) is the current standard.

-True Type (TTF) is also an font extension widely used.
+True Type (TTF) is an font extension widely used, but will not be supported by Adobe Fonts.

 If you subscribe to Adobe to be able to use InDesign, you have access to all the fonts in Adobe Type Kit, for as long as you subscribe.